programmfabrik/easydb-documentation/content/sysadmin/konfiguration/easydb5-master.yml/_index.en.md

   extension:
     external-user-schema: true

-# Easydb Asset Sserver (EAS) configuration.
+# Easydb Asset Server (EAS) configuration.
 For most installations nothing has to be configured.
 eas:
   docker-hostname: easydb-eas       # also used by other containers to find EAS
   canonical-name: easydb-eas        # used for self-referencial URLs in EAS's Apache
   log-level: info                   # critical, error, warning, info, debug
   pgsql:                            # database configuration
     host: easydb-pgsql